Build History Phase 5

 Strengthened Internals in the Transmission

-The pysical side of the transmission is already fairly robust and should cope with the amount of power that will be thrown at it in a car of this weight, the weaknesses are primarily in the clutch friction material and the torque convertor.
-Due to this I will as part of the rebuild source uprated clutch packs and an uprated torque converter.
+The physical side of the transmission is already fairly robust and should cope with the amount of power that will be thrown at it in a car of this weight, the weaknesses are primarily in the clutch friction material and the torque converter.

 Boost Controllers